PBA Western Australia-Facebook

 c) The Treasurer shall notify each new member in writing and furnish said member with a welcome document notifying the said members where a copy of the Constitution and Rules of the Association can be found.

-a) A minimum annual subscription or fee fixed at the Annual General Meeting shall be payable within thirty days after the end of the financial year each year.
-Any member failing to pay the annual subscription or fee within the thirty days due date for payment shall be held to be in arrears and shall cease to be entitled to the privileges of membership and the Executive may at any time thereafter terminate the membership of such person.
+a) A minimum annual subscription or fee fixed at the Annual General Meeting shall be payable within sixty days of 1st September each year.
+Any member failing to pay the annual subscription or fee within the sixty days due date for payment shall be held to be in arrears and shall cease to be entitled to the privileges of membership and the Executive may at any time thereafter terminate the membership of such person.

 a) All resignations shall be in writing and shall require to be in the hands of the Secretary forty eight hours prior to the Annual General Meeting after which all members shall be liable for the annual subscription or fee and for their share of the Association's obligations.